 Last but by no means least, we’ll make our way to the marina and the Laughing Dog.
 As the name might suggest, it’s a dog-friendly independent café that also serves as an art gallery, print studio and gift shop.
 It’s a big space, and there’s seating outside, so there’s plenty of room even at peak times.
 As you can expect from one of Brighton’s best, it’s another café that caters brilliantly for vegans.
 The Laughing Dog offers surprising value for money, which is more than can be said for many of the other places that enjoy a prime location in Brighton Marina.

 Every Saturday, you can pick up some of the finest local produce in Brighton at the Florence Road Market.
 It’s a neighbourhood farmers’ market that sets up its stalls in the courtyard of One Church.
 You’ll find craft sourdough, fresh dairy straight from the farm, a local butcher, fishmongers, exceptional coffee, and delicious street food.

 If it’s more street food you’re after, then you won’t want to miss out on Street Diner Brighton & Hove.
 It’s a street food market that takes place every single week on Fridays from 11am to 3pm in the gardens on the corner of Queens Road and Church Street.
 You can feast on everything from paella to Korean bao buns and Persian mezze.
-It’s less than a five-minute walk from our Brighton City Centre hotel, so if you’re staying with us on a Friday, we’d definitely recommend wandering over, gorging on some gorgeous food, and rolling your way back to your king-size Hypnos mattress.
+It’s less than a five-minute walk from our Brighton City Centre hotel, so if you’re staying with us on a Friday, we’d definitely recommend wandering over, gorging on some gorgeous food.